custommonkey/functionary/readme.md

 // res7: Int = 4
 ```

+Another way to compose mock functions is to use the foldMock method, which takes a function that produces mock functions for each input value, and combines them into a single mock function.
+For example:
 ```scala
 val folded = (1 to 4).foldMock { i => expects(i).returns(i * 10) }
 // folded: functionary.MockFunction1[Int, Int] = (((mock function expects 1 and returns 10) or (mock function expects 2 and returns 20)) or (mock function expects 3 and returns 30)) or (mock function expects 4 and returns 40)